m4rcelpl/UpdateMyApp/README.md

  Update.OpenURL();
  ```

- If you download file you can view progrees
+ If you download file you can view progress
  ```CSharp
  Update.DownloadedProgress += Update_DownloadedProgress;